My lovely child, Linus, is obsessed with pancakes.

 - In a medium mixing bowl, combine the flour, sugar, baking powder, baking soda, salt and spices.

-- In another medium mixing bowl, whisk together the buttermilk, egg white and vanilla extract, then add in the shredded carrots.
-If you are going to add the nuts and/or raisins now is the time to gently fold them into the batter (I didn’t use them and I was quite pleased with my results).
+- In another medium mixing bowl, whisk together the buttermilk, egg white and vanilla extract, combine with the dry ingredients and then add in the shredded carrots.
+If you are going to add the nuts and/or raisins now is the time to gently fold them into the batter (I didn't use them and I was quite pleased with my results).

 - Set aside and let rest while the pan heats.